IsaakBM/cesmle-ocn-fetch/README.md

 - `temporal_aggregate_regrid.slurm.sh` is **not** a climatology script.
   It prepares monthly data and harmonizes grids.

+- when `temporal_aggregate_regrid.slurm.sh` runs with `METHOD=auto`, it chooses
+  the remap operator from the source `gridtype` metadata, not from the ESGF filename label alone.

 - `climatology_window_from_monthly_files.slurm.sh` and
   `climatology_window_from_timeseries.slurm.sh` **are** climatology scripts.